CloXD/MAGeCK_view/README.md

  - *.gene_summary.txt file ( output of MAGeCK )
  - *.sgrna_summary.txt file ( output of MAGeCK )

 If you reload the page, it should load the previous files uploaded.
-If you want to change the files, reload with CTRL+F5

 ### Tables Functionalities: